-Axe throwing is a rapidly-growing alternative sport in the U.S., especially in midwest states like Oklahoma and Minnesota, where axe throwing bars keep popping up left and right.
+Axe throwing is a rapidly-growing alternative sport in the U.S., especially in midwest states like Oklahoma and Minnesota.

 What’s the history behind axe-throwing bars?
 How did this unique pastime become so popular and mainstream?